CECG Home

 EESI

-• Promote research and teaching in the area of environmental chemistry and geochemistry
+• Promote research and teaching in the area of environmental geochemistry and genomics

-• Provide funding for interdisciplinary research in environmental chemistry and geochemistry
+• Provide funding for interdisciplinary research in environmental chemistry, genomics, and geochemistry

 • Promote interaction among faculty, staff, and students